Ramirez-Perez, Texas

 Ramirez-Perez is a census-designated place (CDP) in Starr County, Texas, United States.
-It is a new CDP, formed from part of the former La Casita-Garciasville CDP prior to the 2010 census, with a population of 78.
+It is a new CDP, formed from part of the former La Casita-Garciasville CDP prior to the 2010 census.
+As of the 2020 census, Ramirez-Perez had a population of 66.

 Geography

 Ramirez-Perez is located at (26.316531, -98.693340).

 Demographics

 Ramirez-Perez first appeared as a census designated place in the 2010 U.S. census, one of nine CDPs (Amada Acres, Chaparrito, La Casita, Loma Linda East, Manuel Garcia, Manuel Garcia II, Olivia Lopez de Gutierrez, Ramirez-Perez, Victoria Vera) carved out of the deleted La Casita-Garciasville CDP.